- Poly Fluoro Ltd

 One of the key factors with renewable energy is that storage needs to be both ample and efficient.
 While traditional power plants feed directly into the grid, solar and wind plants will only generate power in bursts.
 As a result, a lot of effort has gone into battery technologies.
 Both PTFE and PE (polyethylene) are seen as effective battery separators.

 These separators provide internal insulation to the battery, preventing the batteries from discharging when idle.
-Although PE separators are effective in most application, high-voltage applications need PTFE films, which possess higher breakdown voltage strengths and can remain effective over a much longer time period.
+Although PE separators are effective in most applications, high-voltage applications need PTFE films, which possess higher breakdown voltage strengths and can remain effective over a much longer time period.
+These PTFE films can be made in thicknesses of as low as 40 microns and have breakdown voltages of as high as 100KV per mm.

 While polymers are certainly effective in improving the efficiency of renewable energy systems, the irony is that most polymers are manufactured from fossil fuels themselves.
 However, recent advancements in plastic-to-fuel technologies have allowed waste polymers to be converted back into combustible fuels.
 While this does not exactly fall in the same category as renewables, it does allow for a lot of waste plastics to be re-used, rather than end up in landfills.